waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile & Object Mechanics (Update)
 - **WARP_CARPET_DOWN**: A traversable warp tile at the edge of a map that transitions to the adjacent map below.
 Must move down to activate.

+# Lessons Learned (Critical Updates)
+- **HIERARCHY OF TRUTH (CRITICAL UPDATE):** Authoritative Game State lists (like the `Warps` list) are the absolute highest source of truth.
+They must be trusted over system warnings or the Mental Map XML if a conflict arises.
+My failure to do this in the lighthouse caused a major unproductive loop chasing phantom warps.